 Rock Island State Park

 If you want a waterfall retreat that’s never too crowded, Rock Island might just be your one-stop-shop.
 Popular among paddlers, this small park packs a powerful punch of rugged beauty.
-More than 10 waterfalls are sprinkled throughout the region; you could easily spend a weekend trying to hunt them all down, but the best crowd pleasers are Twin Falls and Great Falls.
+More than 10 waterfalls are sprinkled throughout the region; you could easily spend a weekend trying to hunt them all down, but the true crowd pleasers are Twin Falls and Great Falls.
 Thirty-foot Great Falls is a horseshoe-shaped waterfall next to the 100-year-old cotton mill it once powered.
-Twin Falls spills out from an underground cavern 80 feet down into Caney Fork.
+Twin Falls spills out from an underground cavern, flowing 80 feet down into Caney Fork.
 Camping is ample here, or you can go a little more posh and spend a night in one of the park’s comfortable cabins.

 Fall Creek Falls

-A primer on the best waterfalls in middle Tennessee waterfalls wouldn’t be complete without a look at the tallest, largest waterfall in the state.
+A primer on the best waterfalls in Middle Tennessee wouldn’t be complete without a look at the tallest, largest waterfall in the state.
 Described as the best park in the Southeast by Southern Living magazine , Fall Creek Falls State Park is home to 25,000 acres and 35 miles of trails.
 The park’s namesake is a 256-foot cascade—one of the tallest east of the Rockies—and is just one of several waterfalls you’ll find here.
-Whether you’re looking for a short day trip or a longer backcountry excursion, this park is dressed to impress with tunnels of rhododendron, pristine streams, and transportive hardwood forests.
+Whether you’re looking for a short day trip or a longer backcountry excursion, this park is dressed to impress with tunnels of rhododendron, pristine streams, and captivating hardwood forests.

 Originally written by RootsRated.